TimStraube/Quadstar/README.md

 ## Description

 Thetafly is a project which includes python classes for simulating a quadcopter system.
+The simulation software is in a prototype stage with a lot of bugs still to be fixed and furture deep testing required.
 With the help of the functionality a quadcopter prototyp has beeing build, mainly for fun and research purposes.
 The hardware is mostly finished but a lot of firmware still has to be written before flight testing can begin.

 ![screenshot](docs/images/0001.jpeg)